1993 29¢ AIDS Awareness

 Printing Method: Photogravure

-Inspired by the folk art traditions of quilting and sewing bees, the NAMES Project AIDS Memorial Quilt is an international symbol of the fight against AIDS.
+History the stamp represents: Inspired by the folk-art traditions of quilting and sewing bees, the NAMES Project AIDS Memorial Quilt is an international symbol of the fight against AIDS.
 Begun as a response to the growing number of deaths and the widespread misinformation about HIV and AIDS, the Quilt is composed of thousands of fabric panels, each bearing the name of someone who has succumbed to the disease.
 Panels are created by friends, lovers, and families of those lost, and then stitched together by volunteers into the ever-growing Quilt.

-The entire Quilt has been displayed in Washington, D.C., on four occasions, and received numerous awards.
+The entire Quilt has been displayed in Washington, D.C., on several occasions, and received numerous awards.
 In 1993, Quilt panels were carried in President Clinton’s Inaugural Parade and displayed at the White House on December 1, World AIDS Day.
 The Quilt weighs about 54 tons and is considered the largest piece of community folk art in the world.